Say not what you think I need to hear,

 Visualize the various baseball players and what they may or may not do over twenty minutes.
 It’s reasonable to assert that the pitcher’s attention must be on one to three places at a time: the catcher, the batter/home plate and any other runner trying to steal a base.
 Other than the base-stealer(s), his targets are pretty stationary.
 The pitcher may have to keep second or third base within instinctual sights, but those runners from the other team are not running at him.
 Neither the infielders nor the outfielders have to worry about the other team running at them either.
 The batter and any of his teammates who may be waiting to run home just have to hit the ball and run respectively.
 Again, nobody must watch out for opposing players going at them (though, some players do collide).
 Each player, when on the field of play, has specific parameters in which to excel and to promote the athlete as an individual and part of a whole.
 It’s a cumulative team effort via individual success.

 Now, imagine one possession in a football game.
 Moments before the snap, the quarterback looks around to see that his team is in place and the other team is in place.
 He knows what play to run and unless he calls an audible, it’s as straight-forward as executing that play.
 Except that it isn’t so simple.
-He may connect with his wide receiver or running back, but there’s no guarantee the ball-carrier will move the ball ten or more yards no less make it to the end zone.
+He may connect with his wide receiver or running back, but there’s no guarantee the ball-carrier will move the ball ten or more yards much less make it to the end zone.
 And why ever not?
 Because defensive players from the other team are chasing after and acting as obstacles to the offensive players.
 Compared even to a bases loaded scenario in baseball, a single offensive play in football involves many more players in motion simultaneously, converging onto the same space and specific areas of the playing field.

 Let that juxtaposition sink in for a spell.
 In one sport, the sources of “threat” are encapsulated by each player’s function spread out across an expansive field.
 The gathering of players doesn’t happen unless the inning is over and the teams switch places (or two players get into each other’s faces and there’s a melee whereupon the dugout may empty onto the field).
 In the other sport, the sources of “threat” are flying by you, aiming for you, on your heels, three steps ahead and to the side.
 Undoubtedly, it is your job as the wide receiver or running back to anticipate that chaos and run through it just as it is the job of your teammates to block for and protect you.

 Yes, NFL players are trained and live for creating order out of that sensory load.
 Yes, they have to be able to filter out the visual “white noise” so they can focus on not horse-collaring, false-starting, or holding, all the while putting points on the board or helping their team do it by clearing a path or protecting the QB.
-It is precisely because of these intricacies that NFL Films so gorgeously demonstrates what I believe there are other factors that affect how reliably well the players do across a game and across a season: chemistry, physical and cognitive agility, nurturing the capabilities to score well period and to play smarter than the other team can against you.
+It is precisely because of these intricacies that NFL Films so gorgeously demonstrates what I believe are the other factors that affect how reliably well the players do across a game and across a season: chemistry, physical and cognitive agility, nurturing the capabilities to score well period and to play smarter than the other team can against you.

 Observe (I’m not a New England Patriots fan per se, but this video is topically relevant):

-Certainly, there are repeatable behaviors and evidence-based information that contributes to how a team and its players evolve and grow to be dependably good and great.
+Certainly, there are repeatable behaviors and evidence-based information that contribute to how a team and its players evolve and grow to be dependably good and great.
 I can’t help but wonder if it’s ultimately more art and serendipity than science and math.
 Perhaps applying a winning strategy with a high return on financial, psychological, and emotional investment is more like an organ transplant — the donor and the recipient have to be a match and there’s still a chance of rejection.
 What appears to be applicable systemically for great results is an illusion.
 A team wins because of specific players in that specific time and place, defying expectations and breaking patterns.

 Taking a step back from high-level contemplation and dipping into more grounded concerns, the Falcons have to play better against the other teams in the NFC South.
 It’s not a foreign concept nor an unattainable feat for them.
 They’ve done it before and in this century.
 When Arthur Blank or anyone else in the Falcons organization expresses full faith and determination in a kick-arse season, the reluctance still remains.
 How do you know?
 Doing everything right and smart that a team can do couldn’t equate to a victory on the field because they aren’t the other team.
-They may know their opponents like the back of their hand, but they can’t control what their opponents do or how they react.
+They may know their opponents like the backs of their hands, but they can’t control what their opponents do or how they react.

 Therein lies the beauty and escapist elements of watching a team play their hearts out and take in a good harvest.
 That’s zen right there — a win today, maybe, maybe not a win next week.
 Zen has its place in helping a player keep cool under times of extreme duress while the weight of a divisional title and playoff chance is pounding him on the shoulders, but try telling that to people who pay for a chance to live vicariously through his endeavors.
 They want to see the professional baller outscore the other team, not have a spiritual awakening in the red zone.
 Although, that would make for an awesome viral video.